Pros And Cons Of Accepting Insurance For Nutritionists

 1) Insurance may take some time to figure out.
 You first must figure out what insurance companies will be most beneficial for you to become an in-network provider with and go through the process of getting an NPI number, becoming an LLC, along with a few other steps.
 It does take time.

 2) Filing insurance claims can seem complicated.
 CMS 1500 forms can take a little while to get comfortable with.
 Once you’re set with that, insurance claims can be a test of your organizational skills.
 It’s a matter of tracking which claims have been processed and which you’re still waiting on to balance your books!
+Allow Healthie to help you file insurance claims and fill out paperwork.
+Click here to sign up for a Free Starter Account to test this out today!

 3) When you start taking insurance, you may get boxed-in rates set by the insurance company.
 That is something to check on with each company so that you know what you’re getting into when you apply to become an in-network provider.